-Peter Piot is Director of the London School of Hygiene & Tropical Medicine, and Professor of Global Health.
+Peter Piot is the Handa Professor at the London School of Hygiene & Tropical Medicine, and was its Director until July 2021.
 He was also founding Executive Director of UNAIDS and Under Secretary-General of the United Nations (1995-2008), and has served in numerous other international and academic leadership roles.
-He sits on numerous boards and has received numerous scientific and civic awards, including the Canada Gairdner Global Health Award, Robert Koch Gold medal, and Prix International INSERM, Paris.
+He is Special Advisor on Covid-19 to the President of the European Commission, and serves on numerous boards and has received numerous scientific and civic awards, including the Canada Gairdner Global Health Award, Robert Koch Gold medal, and Prix International INSERM, Paris.
 He was a 2014 TIME Person of the Year (The Ebola Fighters), and received the Prince Mahidol Award for Public Health.
 In 2013 he was the laureate of the Hideyo Noguchi Africa Prize for Medical Research.
 Professor Piot co-discovered the Ebola virus in Zaire in 1976, and led research on AIDS, women's health, and public health in Africa.
-He was knighted as a baron in his native Belgium, and received an honorary knighthood in the U.K. He has published over 500 scientific articles and 16 books.
+He was knighted as a baron in his native Belgium, and received an honorary knighthood in the U.K., and the Grand Cordon of the Rising Sun in Japan.
+He has published over 600 scientific articles and 17 books.

 Mahima Datla is Managing Director of Biological E. Over the past 13 years at BE, she has been involved in strategy and has also served as Senior Vice President of the company.
 She is currently responsible for strategic operations and projects.
 She drives Biological E.’s engagement with Government of India as well as the DCVMN and has been a GAVI board member since 2011.
 She is a graduate in Business Administration Management from Webster University, London.

 Mr. Momma worked for the Ministry of Finance (MOF), Cabinet Office, and Ministry of Defense covering various responsibilities including budget, tax, finance, international finance, multilateral development banks, external aid, global health, and national securities issues.
-He also served as Counsellor, Permanent Delegation of Japan to OECD, and Senior Advisor to Executive Director of World Bank Group representing Japan.
+He also served as International Monetary Fund (IMF) Executive Director for Japan, Counsellor, Permanent Delegation of Japan to OECD, and Senior Advisor to Executive Director of World Bank Group representing Japan.
 He has in-depth experiences and knowledge particularly in the fields of international economic cooperation and development assistance to the developing countries.
-Mr. Momma currently assumes several positions including Special Researcher at MOF’s Policy Research Institute, Senior Research Advisor at the Institute for International Policy Studies, Vice President of the Association of African Economy & Development Japan, Executive Director of Japan Myanmar Association, and Executive Advisor to Nippon Life Insurance Company.
+Mr. Momma currently assumes several positions including Special Researcher at MOF’s Policy Research Institute, and Senior Research Advisor at the Institute for International Policy Studies.

 Ann M. Veneman has a distinguished career in public service, including serving as Executive Director of the United Nations Children’s Fund (UNICEF) (2005-2010) and as the United States Secretary of Agriculture (2001-2005).
 Ms. Veneman graduated from the University of California, Davis, received a master’s degree in public policy from the University of California, Berkeley, and a juris doctor degree from the University of California, Hastings College of the Law.
 In 2009 she was named to the Forbes 100 Most Powerful Women list.